RubiksImplosion/Minecraft-TAS/README.md

 `slot <id>` - Moves the mouse over the given slot in an inventory.

 `load` - Loads the most recent save-state

+`text "<value>"` - Types the given text into the current screen.
+Quotes around the text are mandatory.

 `+attack|-attack` - Presses and releases the Attack/Destroy key respectively